TEALSK12/introduction-to-computer-science/lab_04.md

 ## Part 2 - Self - portrait

-Using what you've learned and other things you might discover, create a script that describes yourself.
+Using what you've learned and other things you might discover, create a program that describes yourself.
 This can take whatever form and use whatever tools and blocks you want.
 Make sure your script includes following information:

 * Your name
 * Your current grade